-Establishment of natural forests: It cannot be ruled out that the project type is required to be implemented due to legal requirements.
+Establishment of natural forests and commercial afforestation: It cannot be ruled out that the project type is required to be implemented due to legal requirements.
 The following scores are assigned for the indicators:

-Applying the scoring methodology, this results in an overall score of 2.4 for the project type establishment of natural forests for this sub-criterion.
+Applying the scoring methodology, this results in an overall score of 2.4 for the project types establishment of natural forests and commercial afforestation for this sub-criterion.